OpenCTI-Platform/docs/docs/reference/filters.md

     - the relationships of type ``located_at`` with an ``Ipv4/Ipv6 Address`` or a ``City`` as source type, and a ``Region`` or ``Country`` as target type,

-        Example of relationship: Paris located at France
+        Example: given the relationship "IP 1.1.1.1 (observable) located in France (Country)" present in the platform France would not be returned when using filter "In regard of" located at 1.1.1.1 1.1.1.1 would be returned when using filter "In regard of" located at France

     - the relationships of type ``targets`` with a ``Region``, ``Country`` or ``Sector`` as target type.

-        Example: given the relationship "0mega (Malware) targets Energy (Sector)" present in the platform Energy would not be returned when using filter "In regard of" targets 0mega
+        Example: given the relationship "0mega (Malware) targets Energy (Sector)" present in the platform Energy would not be returned when using filter "In regards of" targets 0mega 0mega will be returned when using filter "In regards of" targets Energy